Showing Collections: 1 - 25 of 32

-Letters and accounts of William Massie, farmer, plantation owner, slave owner, and miller of "Pharsalia" and Tye River Mills, Nelson County, Va.
+Letters and accounts of William Massie, farmer, plantation owner, slave owner, and miller of Pharsalia and Tye River Mills, Nelson County, Virginia.
 Correspondents include Nathaniel Francis Cabell and Chiswell Dabney.
 Letters discuss life in Nelson County, agriculture, slavery, milling, and other subjects.

 Receipt for Mrs. Jane Poindexter for the purchase of "the lot of negroes" which were the part of the division of the estate of William Quarles and Colonel John Quarles, dec'd.
 Purchase price was $680.81.
 Signed by [?]
 Twyman and James D. Dillard, commissioners of Spotsylvania County, Virginia.